strigo/wryte/README.md

 ### Adding key=value pairs

 On top of logging simple messages, Wryte assumes that you have context you would like to log.
-Instead of making you work to consolidate your data, Wryte will allow you to pass multiple dictionaries and key value pair strings and consolidate them to a single dictionary.
+Instead of making you work to consolidate your data, Wryte allows you to pass multiple dictionaries and key value pair strings and consolidate them to a single dictionary.

 You can pass any number of single level or nested dictionaries and `key=value` strings and even JSON strings, and those will be parsed and added to the log message.